DH-Center-Tuebingen/simpleTree/README.md

 ## Requirements

-* jQuery v3 (might also work with earlier versions, not tested)
+* jQuery v3 (might also work with earlier versions, not tested).
+Not compatible with jQuery-slim.
 * A container element in the DOM

 ## Limitations